DataMX/RepData_PeerAssessment1/PA1_template.md

 1. This bit of code calculates the number of `NA`s in the dataset and reports it below the plot.

-2. My strategy for imputing missing values was to replace the `NA`s with the median for the entire data set.
+2. My strategy for imputing missing values was to replace the `NA`s with the median for each interval.

 3. I copied the original dataset to a new name.
 I used `group_by()` and `mutate()` to replace `NA`s using `roughfix()` from the `randomForest` package.  `NA`s are replaced with the interval median with this combination of functions.
 I printed summaries of the initial and `NA` replaced datasets for comparison.
 The majority of replaced `NA`s were replaced with zeros.